Avoid Bot Detection With Playwright Stealth: 9 Solutions for 2025

 - Set

-8. Use playwright-extra
+8. Use playwright-extra and stealth-plugin

-(which also works with Playwright) can be invaluable.
+For a more comprehensive and easier way to apply multiple stealth techniques, playwright-extra combined with puppeteer-extra-plugin-stealth (which also works with Playwright) can be invaluable.
 These libraries automatically apply a suite of evasions to make your browser less detectable [9].

 Code Operation Steps: